Mac13kW/Secret_Santa/README.md

 Installation
 ------------

-This script has been tested with Python 2.7 (Anaconda Python Distribution)
+This script has been tested with Python 2.7 (Anaconda Python Distribution - Windows 8.1 64-bit)